-CP properties of the Higgs boson can be probed in its decays to tau leptons [171], or in its coupling to the EW bosons W and Z (Ogawa et al.).
+CP properties of the Higgs boson can be probed in its decays to tau leptons [174], or in its coupling to the EW bosons W and Z [175].

 In the tau decay channel, the tau decay products act as polarimeters, providing an estimate of the spin orientation.
-The correlation between the two taus' polarimeter components perpendicular to the tau momentum direction is sensitive to their CP state. tau decay products can also provide information of the event kinematics, allowing reconstruction of the tau neutrino momentum in events with hadronic tau decays.
-This is enabled by the small ILC beam-spot and the small distance to the innermost vertex layer and its excellent single-hit precision.
+The correlation between the two taus' polarimeter components perpendicular to the tau momentum direction is sensitive to their CP state.
+The clean experimental environment at ILC and the high precision detectors being developed are conductive to accurate reconstruction of tau lepton decays, allowing good reconstruction of tau polarimeter information.
+Mixing between odd and even CP components of the tau pair can be probed with a precision of 75 mrad at ILC250 [174].